ghwfluffy/fluffycoin/README.md

 A YouTuber named Biaheza used the name "Fluffy Coin" (with a space) to create an ERC-20 smart contract on the Etherium blockchain for a video to explain how easy it is to setup an alt coin.
 I've been all talk and no code on this project since 2018, so I can only blame myself for letting the name get minted by someone else in late 2021.

 Many other names were considered but nothing else felt right.
-I'll give Biaheza some coins when the public network goes live and make sure he's cool with it.
+I'll give Biaheza some coins when the public network goes live and let him know I'm using the name.
 Check out his content on YouTube, I've been watching him for years.

 ## Protocol Features